 The appropriate management of long-term multi-morbid disorders is a key challenge for health systems internationally.
-It is increasingly apparent that multi-morbidities are the norm for people with chronic health problems, particularly among the most socio-economically disadvantaged.
-The prevalence of mental health disorders in an individual increases with the number of physical disorders present, however existing health systems are dominated by single-morbidity approaches that are increasingly inappropriate.
+It is now apparent that multi-morbidities are the norm for people with chronic health problems.
+Multi-morbidities become more frequent with advancing age and are most prevalent among the most socio-economically disadvantaged.
+Mental health disorders also become more prevalent with greater numbers of physical disorders present, however existing health systems are dominated by single-morbidity approaches that are increasingly inappropriate.
 Use of many services to manage individual diseases can become duplicative and inefficient, and is burdensome and unsafe for patients because of poor coordination and integration (Barnett et al., 2012).

 Co- and multiple morbidities have important implications for the training and structure of the AOD workforce.
-Strategies such as co-location, multi-disciplinary health professionals and teams, interprofessional education and cross sectoral workforce development will increasingly be required.
+Strategies such as co-location, multi-disciplinary health professionals and teams, interprofessional education and cross sectoral workforce development, and close working and liaison with other health professionals and sectors will increasingly be required.
 This issue will become a growing challenge for AOD service provision in the future.
 AOD services will need to develop ways of meeting the multi-morbidity needs of their clients through a combination of enhanced generalist in-house service provision and enhanced linkages with other service providers.
+This could include strategies such as: